-- Completion of a minimum of 128 semester-hours. - At least 64 semester hours in residence, with at least 32 of the final 64 hours in residence (at least 16 of the final 32 hours in residence for Music majors) Online classes are considered "in residence." - 3.
+- 1. Completion of a minimum of 128 semester-hours. - At least 64 semester hours in residence, with at least 32 of the final 64 hours in residence (at least 16 of the final 32 hours in residence for Music majors) Online classes are considered "in residence." - 3.
 A cumulative GPA of at least 2.0 on a 4.0 scale. - 4.
-A 2.0 GPA in the major with the following program additions/exceptions: - Christian School Education: 2.5 cumulative GPA with a grade of "C" or better in all EDU courses. - Counseling (CC/CCM): 3.0 cumulative GPA for all courses specific to the major. - Music Ministries: a grade of "B-" or better in all courses specific to the major.
+A 2.0 GPA in the major with the following program additions/exceptions: - Christian School Education: 3.0 cumulative GPA for all EDU courses. - Counseling (CC/CCM): 3.0 cumulative GPA for all courses specific to the major. - Music Ministries: a grade of "B-" or better in all courses specific to the major.

 - 5. Completion of the required hours in the following areas:

 - General Education Core

 - Bible and Theology Core

 - Major Courses

 - Electives or Minor Courses

-- 6. Completion of Senior Ministry Integration or Internship for Christian Counseling major.
+- Completion of Senior Ministry Integration or Internship for Christian Counseling major.

 - 7. Completion of Music Proficiency Requirements/Attendance at Performances (Music majors only).

 - 8. Completion of NBC Experience.

 - 9. Completion of the Ministry Progress Review.

 - 10. Completion of Graduating Colloquium.

-- College indebtedness paid in full.
+- 11. College indebtedness paid in full.